| Developer Portal

 Changing the members of a Group

-In this context, the "add" and "replace" operations would have the same meaning.
+Please note that the "add" and "replace" operations do not have the same meaning.

 In order to perform any of those operations, the identifierField may be specified.
 It determines how we identify users.
 Allowed values are "id", "email" and "userName".